mdragone1/ESP32-IoT-Workshop/docs/part2/APP.md

 - YELLOW (between WARN_HOT and ALARM_HOT)
 - RED (above ALARM_HOT)

-### Step 4 - Understanding how to work with JSON data
+### Step 4 - Manipulating JSON Data

 JSON format is widely used for APIs and data exchange between systems.
 The above sketch uses one of the optimised JSON libraries for small memory devices.
 To use the library you need to:

 1. Initialise the library and allocate some memory for the library to work with : `StaticJsonDocument<100> jsonDoc;`
 2. Create a new, empty JSON object : `JsonObject payload = jsonDoc.to<JsonObject>();`